DadCooksDinner

 • 8 cups water

-• 1 teaspoon sherry wine vinegar (or balsamic vinegar)
+• 1 teaspoon balsamic vinegar or sherry wine vinegar (optional)

 Instructions